CSC1-1101-TTh9-S21/numpy-reading/README.md

 # Getting started with NumPy

 ### Step 1
-Install the NumPy, SciPy, pandas, and matplotlib libraries by following the same instructions you used to install PySimpleGUI for problem set 7.
-Namely: launch Terminal (on Mac), or Command (on Windows) and type the following, replacing `pip3` with `pip` on Windows (I think):
+Install the NumPy, SciPy, pandas, and matplotlib libraries as follows.
+Launch Terminal (on Mac), or Command (on Windows) and type the following, replacing `pip3` with `pip` on Windows (I think):

 ```
 pip3 install numpy